EmbeddedIntelligenceTeam/Embedded-Image-Processing-Homeworks/HW4/README.md

 ### Performance Overview
 Transitioning from a **Single Neuron** model to a **Multi-Layer Perceptron (MLP)** significantly expands the system’s capability from detecting only one class (e.g., digit **0**) to recognizing **all 10 digits (0–9)**.
 After training, the model is evaluated on the MNIST test set using the extracted **7 Hu Moments** as input features, and performance is visualized via a **confusion matrix**.

-If you enabled saving, the confusion matrix image is written to:

-- `results/confusion_matrix.png`

 You can display it in the README like this: